-- You missed the first payment, and went on and on until the lender decided to foreclose on your home.
+- You missed the first payment and went on and on until the lender decided to foreclose on your home.
 Foreclosure is not a warning, but a final status for your mortgage.
-It means that you didn’t exert an effort to repay the loan from the original delinquency date up to the latest missed payment, resulting to the foreclosure status.
+It means that you didn’t exert an effort to repay the loan from the original delinquency date up to the latest missed payment, resulting in the foreclosure status.
 The foreclosure can stay in your credit file within seven years.

 - You violated the terms of the contract.
 When you didn’t pay your mortgage dues, you are defaulting on the mortgage contract.
 You are violating the terms of the mortgage or deed of trust pertaining to the payment conditions.
-Missing payments is considered as a breach of the payment terms of the contract.
+Missing payments is considered a breach of the payment terms of the contract.

 - You didn’t fight back.
-When the banks or lenders file a foreclosure case in court, you will be issued summons.
+When the banks or lenders file a foreclosure case in court, you will be issued a summons.
 When it happens, be sure to appear so you can present your case.
 Otherwise, the lender may obtain an order of default.
 It means that the bank can get a judgment against you for foreclosure without having to go through court proceedings.
 In short, they can get a judgment without the need of proving that you are indeed in default.

 As a homeowner, always file an answer to the lawsuit.
 When you receive the summons, make sure that you show up during the hearing on the matter.
-It will prevent the bank from requesting for an order of default judgment.
-When you receive an order of default, you can initiate some legal actions to have the default judgment to vacate of dismiss it through timely and appropriate motions in court.
+It will prevent the bank from requesting an order of default judgment.
+When you receive an order of default, you can initiate some legal actions to have the default judgment to vacate or dismiss it through timely and appropriate motions in court.